BC Housing Management Commission – Administrative and Clerical - Bargaining Committee Election

-The nominations have closed and there will be an election for the one Bargaining Committee Member vacancy.
-The candidates are (in random order):
+The nominations have closed and there will be an election for the Bargaining Committee Member vacancy beginning later today.
+The candidates are:

-The deadline to submit bios has not yet passed so no bios are yet posted.
-The bios will be available through the electronic ballot process and announced with another bulletin tomorrow when voting opens.
+The bios will be available through the electronic ballot process as well.

 Voting Information